Joe Fryer is a correspondent for NBC News based in Los Angeles. He joined the network in 2013 and reports for NBC Nightly News, Today Show and MSNBC.

-In 2013, Joe won his second consecutive National Headliner Award for Feature Reporting.
-He was honored for “Ali’s Guiding Lights,” a story about extraordinary high school students who found a creative way to help their blind classmate achieve a seemingly impossible dream: driving a car.
-That story also earned the prestigious Sigma Delta Chi Award for Feature Reporting given by the Society of Professional Journalists, along with a Regional Emmy.
+In 2013, Joe won numerous honors for “Ali’s Guiding Lights,” a story about high school students who found a creative way to help their blind classmate achieve a seemingly impossible dream: driving a car.
+That story earned the prestigious National Headliner Award, the Sigma Delta Chi Award for Feature Reporting and a Regional Emmy.

 In 2012, Joe won the National Headliner Award for “A Family’s Courage,” an in-depth story on the bond between a photographer and a family that lost their newborn baby.
 That story also received a Regional Edward R. Murrow Award and Regional Emmy for Feature Reporting.